becem-gharbi/nuxt-fcm/README.md

 ```

 ### Listen to messages

-When a push message is received and the user is currently on a page for your origin, the message is passed to the page and an onMessage() event is dispatched with the payload of the push message.
+When a push message is received and the page is open (in foreground), the message is passed to the page and an onMessage() event is dispatched with the payload of the push message.

 ```js
 // Note that $fcm is available client side only.